 How is a 7702 plan different from a retirement plan?

 A 7702 plan refers to a cash-value life insurance policy, which is a life insurance policy that has a cash value beyond the death benefit.
 When you pay premiums into these kinds of policies, some of the premium goes to the death benefit and some of the premium goes to the policy’s cash value.

-One of the main reasons why someone may want to reconsider buying a cash-value life insurance policy for the purpose of investing is that these policies can come with expensive management fees and agent commissions.
+One of the main reasons why someone may want to reconsider buying a cash-value life insurance policy for the purpose of investing is that these policies can come with expensive management fees, mortality and expense charges and administrative expenses that can contain agent commissions.
 Sometimes these commissions can total 130 percent to 150 percent of the first year’s premium, which some people may view as a high price for the investment.